 Rebecca earned a B.S.E. in Chemical Engineering from the University of Michigan and a M.S. in Environmental Engineering from the University of Illinois.
 She earned her J.D. from the University of Michigan, where she was Executive Note Editor for the University of Michigan Journal of Law Reform.

-Rebecca is a member of the American Bar Association, the Intellectual Property Owners Association, and Chicago Women in IP.
 She practices in the Chicago office of Banner & Witcoff, Ltd.

 Ten South Wacker Drive

 Chicago, IL 60606-7407